FabioMeneghini/Fantasy-Battle-Simulator/README.md

 # Fantasy-Battle-Simulator
 [2023] Project for the course "Object Oriented Programming" at University of Padova.
+This project was evaluated with the highest grade (30/30 cum laude).

 A simple fantasy battle videogame made in C++/Qt.